 - Establish a QM in a day!
 Instead of days or weeks.

 Quality Manual = The Quality Bible or the Quality DNA

-Depending on the organization, QM can come in many different size, color and flavour.
-It is the first thing auditors ask to look at... and after a successful audit it is the first thing you toss into the bottom of your drawer.
+Depending on the organization, QM can come in many different sizes, colors, and flavors.
+It is the first thing auditors ask to look at... and after a successful audit, it is the first thing you toss into the bottom of your drawer.

 This last point can and should be changed.

 The fundamental purpose of a QM is to be the initial act, foundation, framework from where you plan and build your organization.
 It should set the directions and navigate the organization within the defined parameters.
 Like any plan, it is good to revisit once in a while and check against the agreed objectives, make changes where appropriate and reset the sails.

 It captures the various processes and interactions, it provides a bird's eye view about the organization's operation, this is handy for:

 - Introducing your overall company and QMS capabilities to customers, vendors, other organizations or individuals…and of course, to your Standards Auditors.

 - Use it as a concise explanation to all the staff of what the company does, what it intends to do, and how it intends to do it.